iskytek/jnicc/README.md

  3. R: covering radius (Volume), 1 <= R <= n,
  4. s: a decomposition factor, determining the number of generated variables (= Math.pow( q, s ), 1 <= s <= n
-The solution of the calculation is an lower bound for the number of codewords needed to cover the Hamming space.
+The solution of the calculation is a lower bound for the number of codewords needed to cover the Hamming space.

 You specify your parameters in the file "jnicc.ini", which is read at startup.